cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 - RevokeSecurityGroupIngress
 - UpdateTrail

-If any suspicious activity is discovered discuss with appropriate team members and if neccessary follow the [Security Incident Response Guide]({{< relref "docs/ops/security-ir.md" >}}).
+If any suspicious activity is discovered discuss with appropriate team members and if necessary follow the [Security Incident Response Guide]({{< relref "docs/ops/security-ir.md" >}}).

 ## Review vulnerability and compliance reports
 - [Nessus Vulnerability Reports](https://nessus.fr.cloud.gov/)